 Pvt.
-Clement Francis Martini was born to Andrew P. Martini & Mary C. Miller-Martini in East Connersville, Indiana, in August 1918.
-He with his five sisters and two brothers grew up at 6235 Ashtabula Street, Delhi Township, Hamilton County, Ohio.
+Clement Francis Martini was born to Andrew P. Martini and Mary C. Miller-Martini in East Connersville, Indiana, on August 2, 1918.
+He, with his five sisters and two brothers, grew up at 6235 Ashtabula Street, Delhi Township, Hamilton County, Ohio.
 He attended Electrical High School and worked at Gibson Art Company as a machinist.